Prepare for a unique weekend getaway aboard the Amtrak Berkshire Flyer; I look forward to the official 2025 information.

 Take the train out on Friday and return on Sunday; the Berkshire Flyer will take you back to the city, leaving you with memories to cherish until your next weekend getaway.

-Join me as we learn about Amtrak Berkshire Flyer and discover the joy of redefined weekend travel.
+Join me as we explore the Amtrak Berkshire Flyer and discover the joy of reimagined weekend travel.

 A quick view of the Berkshire Flyer